haxe-continuation/haxe-continuation/README.md

 *asynchronous function*. **haxe-continuation** enable you to write an asynchronous function like a synchronization function, and automatically transform the function in *continuation-passing style (CPS)*.
-That means you can write code runs like *multithreading* without platform multi-threading support.
+That means you can write code looks like *multithreading* without platform multithreading support.

 ## Installation